Igglybuff/awesome-piracy/readme.md

 - [NexusPHP](https://github.com/ZJUT/NexusPHP) BitTorrent private tracker scripts written in PHP.
 - [Live Tracer](https://trace.corrupt-net.org/live.php) Pre-time tracer for scene releases
 - [Seedr](https://www.seedr.cc/) Essentially a seedbox you can paste torrents into which returns a streamable direct link
-- [OffCloud](https://offcloud.com/) The most elegant & fastest way to download data from the cloud and can download torrents.

 ## Usenet